conklin/BlogPosts/seriousCodeNeedsComments.md

 adapted from http://www.reddit.com/r/ProgrammerHumor/comments/316aax/theres_always_that_one_guy_in_your_team/cpyv806

-Edided by Mark and Zach.
+Compiled by Mark and Zach.